soketi/docs/getting-started/client-configuration/README.md

 ### SSL Configuration

-When running the server in SSL mode, you might want to have `forceTLS` set to `true`.
-This way, the client will connect to the `wss` protocol instead of `ws`:
+When running the server in SSL mode, you may consider setting the `forceTLS` client option to `true`.
+When this option is set to `true`, the client will connect to the `wss` protocol instead of `ws`:

 ```javascript
 const PusherJS = require('pusher-js');